openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification enables the Verifier to send both Presentation Definition JSON object and Client Metadata JSON object by value or by reference.

+Additional request parameters, other than those defined in this section, MAY be defined and used, as described in [@!RFC6749].
+The Wallet MUST ignore any unrecognized parameters, other than `transaction_data` parameter.
+The wallets that do not recognize `transaction_data` parameter MUST reject requests that contain it.

 ## New Parameters {#new_parameters}
 This specification defines the following new request parameters: